 4. Shorten Your Shower Time

 - Pretend you’re at the gym.
 People tend to take shorter showers in public showers.
 So surprise there, unless you enjoy being exposed in public.
 Pretend you’re at the gym and on your way to work (and you’re running late).
 No time to dilly-dally!

 5. Cut Your Bath Water in Half

-Another way to save water in the bathroom is to reduce the amount of water you use in the bath.
-Filling the bathtub halfway prevents water from spilling over, which reduces water waste.
-Another way to save water in the tub is to plug the tub before you start filling.
+Reduce the amount of water in your bath.
+Filling the bathtub halfway prevents water from spilling over, which also incrementally reduces water waste.
+For extra savings, you can plug the tub before you start filling it.

-While it can take time for the water to warm up, you’re paying for it in your water bills whether you use it or not.
-If your bathtub fills up too quickly to warm up without some water escaping, you can put a bucket under the spigot to collect the cold water until it warms up and use it to water any plants.
+It can take time for the water to warm up, but you’re paying for that water whether you use it or not.
+You can always collect cold water in a bucket to water the plants.

-Although taking a quick shower may not seem like it would save you that much water, if everyone in the United States shortened their showers by just two minutes, we could save over 2 billion gallons of water each day.
-That’s almost 9 trillion gallons of water saved each year, but it’s a lot to ask.
+Although taking a quick shower may not seem like it would save that much water, if everyone in the United States shortened their showers by just two minutes, we could save over 2 billion gallons of water each day.
+That’s almost 9 trillion gallons of water saved each year.

-Even a small change in your daily routine, like these easy to follow tips of testing your showerhead, swapping out your showerhead, checking for leaks, and shortening your showers will help you conserve water and save money on your water bill.
+Even a small change in your daily routine, like these easy to follow tips of testing your showerhead, swapping out your showerhead, checking for leaks, and shortening your showers, will conserve water and save money on your water bill.